Trip Planning

 US Coast Guard approved Type 1 lifejackets will be provided to all students.
 Students will not be allowed to wear personal lifejackets.

-Class cancellation due to poor weather conditions is at the discretion of the captain and will be communicated to teachers 24 hours before their OSO trip.
-The teacher will be responsible for communicating this information to their chaperones and class.
 If the teacher has to cancel their trip, please communicate this to the Program Manager ASAP.
 We kindly request 30 days’ notice for cancellations.
 There is no guarantee that we can reschedule your trip for later in the season.

 O’Neill Sea Odyssey works with students and teachers from Santa Cruz, Monterey, Santa Clara, and San Benito Counties.
 While we welcome all applicants, we prioritize classes that meet Sea Odyssey’s mission of reaching students who would not otherwise have the opportunity to access our coasts and ocean.
 Please contact the OSO Program Manager if you have further questions.